xzhang222/sR1-method/README.md

 needs editing.

 More parameters for pR1 calculations: if you are expecting many possible orientations you may increase max_orientations=10 to max_orientations=1000.
 You may decrease searching step size from s_angle=20.0 to s_angle=5.0, however, doing that will greatly increase calculation time.

+About tweaking the model to optimally agree with experimental data: run s_rap119.py with fast=6.
+Note that tweaking is automatically performed during the sR1 calculation.

+About generating residual reflection intensities: run s_rap119.py with fast=8.
+Residual hkl data will be saved to a_dif.hkl.
+Save the original a.hkl as a_original.hkl, save a_dif.hkl as a.hkl to use the residual hkl for searching orientations of a light-atom-only fragment.
+Remember to save a_original.hkl back as a.hkl before doing further calculations.

+Contact Xiaodong Zhang at xzhang2@tulane.edu for further assistance.